pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 Now that you've seen this snippet, you can see that there is everything centrally stored here for usage by components to actually *do* something.

 I know, I know.
 This looks like globally scoped mutable state.
-Except it's not, it's owned by our UI structure and, thanks to the numerous Rust guarantees.
+Except it's not, it's owned by our UI structure and, thanks to the numerous Rust guarantees, is safe.
 Long story short, the end of it if that the only synchronization issues I can - and did, and will - encounter leading to bugs is due to business logic issues, which no language can prevent - yet?.
 More precisely, it boils down to the many moving pieces in hncli badly interacting, and most bugs are really easy to fix.
 Some, I admit, do require a bit of refactoring but not at the architecture level, just in a few sub-modules or Components.

 If you look at the [module source code](https://github.com/pierreyoda/hncli/blob/main/src/app.rs), a big chunk of it is in the same file.
-This was a choice I made to better keep deeply-connected things at the exact same place, and it's a specific architectural aim to not let the Application state grow too much.
+This was a choice I made to better keep deeply-connected things at the exact same place, and it's a specific architectural aim to not let the Application state grow too much. **EDIT:** I did end up moving `AppState` into its own sub-module.

 #### State management

 Speaking of state, this is a big one, as anyone on the front-end side which did React, or jQuery, or anything really can tell you.
-In React, you can react to Redux, MobX, more recently the React hooks API, or any thing in-between.
+In React, you can use Redux, MobX, more recently the React hooks API, or any thing in-between.
 It's quite a big deal in a React codebase, and an ill-advised choice can lead to great headaches years down the line - or much sooner if you're lucky.

 Basically, we have in our state everything that needs to be read and/or written somehow somewhere.
 You can see just below the kind of data it stores.
 I've omitted some fields from the snippet for brevity, but there are at the time I'm writing this only 11 fields in our state.
 This will probably evolve a little over the time, but will not grow much at this point.
 Some fields came in just for a specific feature I wanted for which I found out some data did need to be in this scope, after quickly exhausting the other options.